ppauel/ppauel/README.md

 ### Welcome 👋

 - 🪴 JavaScript Developer
-- 🔭 currently working on Discord Bots
+- 🔭 currently working on Discord bots and websites

 <!--
 **ppauel/ppauel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.